firemodels/test_bundles/README.md

 File downloads are performed using a similar `gh` command

 ```
- gh release download tag -p file -R github.com/firemodels/test_bundles -D directory --clobber
+ gh release download tag -p file -R github.com/firemodels/test_bundles -D outdir --clobber
 ```

-where file is the file downloaded, and tag as before is `CFAST_TEST`, `FDS_TEST` or `SMOKEVIEW_TEST` depending on whether the file is for a cfast, fds or smokeview bundle and directory is the directory where the file is downloaded too.
+where file is the file downloaded, and tag as before is `CFAST_TEST`, `FDS_TEST` or `SMOKEVIEW_TEST` depending on whether the file is for a cfast, fds or smokeview bundle.  `outdir` is the directory where the file is downloaded too.

 ### Changing a Release Title